erdogant/caerus/docs/pages/html/_sources/Examples.rst.txt

 Window effect
 *********************

-The ``window`` size is used to determine whether there is an increase in percentage, it is the distance of start location + window.
+The ``window`` size is used to determine the change in percentages.
+It is computed by the distance of start location + window.
 A smaller window size is able to pickup better **local** minima, and larger window sizes will stress more on the **global** minma.
 See below a demontration where the window size is increased.
 The figures clearly shows (top figures) that the windows are larger as the detected regions become more horizontal.